Gender Equality

 Austria Proposes 40% Gender Quota for Supervisory Boards of Listed Companies

-Austria has proposed a draft law implementing the EU Women on Boards Directive, introducing a 40% gender quota for supervisory boards of listed companies from July 2025.
-Impacted firms face stricter board composition mandates and enhanced reporting obligations, with non-compliance potentially resulting in invalid appointments and commercial register blocks.
+Austria has proposed a draft law implementing the EU Women on Boards Directive, mandating a 40% gender quota for supervisory boards of listed companies starting July 2025.
+Impacted firms must prepare for stricter board composition requirements and enhanced reporting obligations to avoid invalid appointments and commercial register blocks.

 Galicia (Issga) Publishes Technical Guidance on Occupational Risks in Wineries